anno-mods/shared-resources/README.md

 Make sure to update the version in `modinfo.json`!

-All you need to do is tag it with `v*` and a draft release will be created for you.
+All you need to do is to create a tag with the version and a `v` in front (e.g. `v8.3`).
+A draft release will be created for you.

 You can do that via browser: